-Specific testing threshold
+Lower testing threshold

-We also determined that for items impacting on revenue return, a misstatement of less than materiality for the financial statements as a whole, specific materiality, could influence the economic decisions of users.
-As a result, we determined a specific testing threshold for these items based on the higher of our reporting threshold and 10% of revenue return before tax, being £197,000 (2021: £300,000).
+We determined that for Revenue return before tax, a misstatement of less than materiality for the financial statements as a whole, could influence users of the financial statements as it is a measure of the Company's performance of income generated from its investments after expenses.
+As a result, we determined a lower testing threshold for those items impacting revenue return of £164,000 (2022:£197,000) based on 5% of overall materiality (2022: 5% of overall materiality).